crossplane/docs/content/v1.13/_index.md

 directly from Kubernetes.
 If it has an API, Crossplane can connect to it.

-With Crossplane, platform teams can create new abstractions and custom APIs with the full power of Kubernetes policies, namespaces, role-based access controls and more.
+With Crossplane, platform teams can create new abstractions and custom APIs with the full power of Kubernetes policies, namespaces, role based access controls and more.
 Crossplane brings all your non-Kubernetes resources under one roof.